Blinken OSA Archivum

 The Scholarship supports fellows at different stages of their research towards widely varied research aims ranging from articles, PhD theses through novels, films, exhibitions to plays.
 Research and publication topics cover an extensive area of history, literature, performing and fine arts, philosophy, and sociology, with a focus on media and objectivity, conceptualization of opposition, techno-science and mass communication, information gathering, production and dissemination, documentation and verification of human rights abuses, political "facts" and socio-economic issues among others.

 Artists submitting proposals are kindly asked to frame their application as research-based projects, indicating the collections they will rely on.
-The artistic proposals will be assessed according to their merit, originality, timeliness, as well as their feasibility with regard to their reliance on available collections.
+The artistic proposals will be assessed according to their merit, originality, timeliness, as well as their feasibility regarding their reliance on available collections.
 The Archivum can only offer conditions for the realization of artistic research, not for production.

-The Selection Committee evaluates proposals on the strength of the professional quality and novelty of the research proposal, its relevance to the chosen topic and the involvement of the Archivum's holdings in the research.
-In the case of equal scores those from V4 countries have an advantage.
+The Selection Committee (names cannot be disclosed) evaluates proposals on the strength of the professional quality and novelty of the research proposal, its relevance to the chosen topic and the involvement of the Archivum's holdings in the research.
+In the case of equal scores, those from V4 countries have an advantage.

 Contact details